lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

 In this section, we will write a pair of auto-linking tag helpers.
 The first will replace markup containing a URL starting with HTTP to an HTML anchor tag containing the same URL (and thus yielding a link to the URL).
 The second will do the same for a URL starting with WWW.

 Because these two helpers are closely related and we may refactor them in the future, we'll keep them in the same file.

 #.
 Add the following ``AutoLinker`` class to the *TagHelpers* folder.

 .. literalinclude:: authoring/sample/TagHlp/src/AuthoringTagHelpers/TagHelpers/z1AutoLinker.cs
    :language: c#
-   :lines: 2-22
+   :lines: 7-20
+   :dedent: 3

 Notes: The ``AutoLinkerHttpTagHelper`` class targets ``p`` elements and uses `Regex <https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex.aspx>`__ to create the anchor.